Quantum-geometry-induced anomalous Hall effect in nonunitary superconductors and application to Sr$_2$RuO$_4$

-One way to avoid the disentanglement between the relative and center-of-mass motion is by breaking translation symmetry~\cite{Goryo:08,Lutchyn:09,Konig:17,LiYu:20}, which can be achieved by disorder effects or in an intrinsic manner.
-For example, it has been shown~\cite{Taylor:12,Wysokinski:12,Komendova:17,WangZQ:17,Brydon:19,ZhangJL:20} that, in the clean limit, the Galilean invariance may be broken intrinsically in multiband superconductors to result in a nonzero anomalous Hall conductivity.
-The requirement for sizable interband Cooper pairing is implicit in these analyses~\cite{Taylor:12,Wysokinski:12,Komendova:17,WangZQ:17,Brydon:19,ZhangJL:20}.
-Owing to the different group velocities on different bands, a generic interband pair of electrons at opposite momenta typically carry a nonvanishing center-of-mass momentum.
+One way to break the Galilean invariance and hence to entangle the relative and COM motion is by breaking translation symmetry~\cite{Goryo:08,Lutchyn:09,Konig:17,LiYu:20}, which can be achieved by extrinsic disorder.
+The invariance may also be broken, in an intrinsic manner, in clean multiband superconductors~\cite{Taylor:12,Wysokinski:12,Komendova:17,WangZQ:17,Brydon:19,ZhangJL:20}.
+Here, the requirement for sizable interband Cooper pairing is implicit in the analyses~\cite{Taylor:12,Wysokinski:12,Komendova:17,WangZQ:17,Brydon:19,ZhangJL:20}.
+Owing to the different group velocities on different bands, a generic interband pair of electrons at opposite momenta typically carries a nonvanishing COM momentum.
 Note that most of the previous multiband studies were performed in the orbital-basis language.
 Hence, when translated into the band-basis description, the pertinent models almost by default encapsulate comparable intraband and interband pairings.
-This has been met with skepticism~\cite{Mineev:12}, as the weak superconductivity in the above-mentioned superconductors is usually not expected to develop interband pairing of the size needed to explain the observed Kerr rotation angle.
+This has been met with skepticism~\cite{Mineev:12}, as the weak superconductivity in the above-mentioned superconductors is not expected to develop interband pairing of the size needed to explain the observed Kerr rotation angle.

-Another necessary ingredient for the intrinsic Hall effect, as noted in passing in several literature~\cite{Taylor:12,Denys:21}, is the interband velocity, i.e. the off-diagonal elements of the band-basis velocity matrix.
-The underlying physics, however, has not been elucidated.
-In fact, this quantity has its origin in the quantum geometric properties of the Bloch bands~\cite{Peotta:15,Torma:21}.
+Another necessary ingredient for the intrinsic anomalous Hall effect in chiral superconductors is the interband velocity~\cite{Taylor:12,Denys:21}, {\it i.e.}~the off-diagonal elements of the velocity matrix in band basis.
+The underlying physics, however, has not been fully elucidated.
+In fact, this quantity has its origin in the quantum geometric properties of the Bloch bands~\cite{Peotta:15,Torma:21,AhnJ:22}.
 Specifically, the $\mu$-th component of the interband velocity is given by~\cite{Liang:17,Chen:21}